ULL-ESIT-MII-CA-1718/crguezl-node-tutorial-for-frontend-devs/README.md

 * Previous versions of Pug/Jade supported an interpolation syntax such as:

 												a(href="/#{url}") Link

 	This syntax is no longer supported.
+Use instead:

               var url = 'pug-test.html';
 							a(href='/' + url) Link